aircmastercode/voicebot-core4-coders-submission/README.md

 ## Notes for Evaluators

-- The voice interaction can be tested with your system's microphone
-- The ASR module is configured to listen for 5 seconds by default
+- The web interface provides a much more intuitive experience than the command-line version
-- Response quality relies on both the LLM and the provided knowledge base
+- The frontend is responsive and works on both desktop and mobile devices
+- The system is designed to gracefully handle errors and connectivity issues
 - All conversation history is maintained within the session
+- The application will try to use real API services if configured, but will fall back to demo mode if they are unavailable

 ## Contributors

-Developed by Team Innovators for the AI-Humanized Voicebot Hackathon. hello commit_4
+Developed by Team Innovators for the AI-Humanized Voicebot Hackathon.